Bangkok: Topography

+Bangkok's geology also makes its tall buildings vulnerable to powerful earthquakes from far away, despite not being in a seismically active area, as the clay layer has an amplifying effect on long-period ground motion, which tends to match the resonant frequency of high-rises.
+Occupants of skyscrapers in Bangkok have often felt effects from earthquakes centred hundreds of kilometres away in northern Thailand and Myanmar.
+Seismic considerations were only added to the building code in 2007, making older structures particularly at risk.

-Bangkok's coastal location makes it particularly vulnerable to rising sea levels due to global warming and climate change.
+Its coastal location makes Bangkok particularly vulnerable to rising sea levels due to global warming and climate change.
 A study by the OECD has estimated that 5.138 million people in Bangkok may be exposed to coastal flooding by 2070, the seventh highest figure among the world's port cities.
 There are fears that the city may be submerged by 2030.
 A study published in October 2019 in Nature Communications corrected earlier models of coastal elevations and concluded that up to 12 million Thais—mostly in the greater Bangkok metropolitan area—face the prospect of annual flooding events.
 This is compounded by coastal erosion, which is an issue in the gulf coastal area, a small length of which lies within Bangkok's Bang Khun Thian District.
-Tidal flat ecosystems existed on the coast, however, many have been reclaimed for agriculture, aquaculture, and salt works.
+Tidal flat ecosystems existed on the coast; however, many have been reclaimed for agriculture, aquaculture, and salt works.

-There are no mountains in Bangkok.
-The closest mountain range is the Khao Khiao Massif, about 40 km southeast of the city.
+The closest mountain range to Bangkok is the Khao Khiao Massif, about 40 km southeast of the city.
 Phu Khao Thong, the only hill in the metropolitan area, originated with a very large chedi that King Rama III (1787–1851) built at Wat Saket.
 The chedi collapsed during construction because the soft soil could not support its weight.
 Over the next few decades, the abandoned mud-and-brick structure acquired the shape of a natural hill and became overgrown with weeds.
 The locals called it phu khao (ภูเขา), as if it were a natural feature.
 In the 1940s, enclosing concrete walls were added to stop the hill from eroding.